dabamos/openadms-node/docs/source/configuration.rst

 The name of each module instance can be chosen freely (spaces and special characters are not allowed).
-It is recommended to write all names in lower camel case.
+It is recommended to write all names in lower camel case (i. e., ``lowerCamelCase``).
 As a sane practice, the scheduler and the serial port are named according to the used COM port (for example, ``COM1`` on Microsoft Windows and ``ttyU0`` on Linux/Unix).
 All modules listed in the modules object are loaded automatically at run-time:

 .. code:: javascript